cabforum/netsec/docs/NSR.md

 The CA MUST document in Section 6.7 of their Certificate Policy and/or Certification Practices Statement each timeframe established for responding to and remediating vulnerabilities.

-# 5. Requirements for Logical Environments
+# 5. Requirements for Third Party-Controlled Environments

-The requirements of this section MUST be fulfilled for all Systems which are operated in a physical environment that is not controlled by the CA.
+The requirements of this section MUST be fulfilled for all Systems which are operated in a Third Party-Controlled Environment.

-In addition to the requirements outlined in this section, the CA SHOULD configure Systems in accordance with the documentation and guidance that is published by the operator of the logical environment.
+In addition to the requirements outlined in this section, the CA SHOULD configure Systems in accordance with the documentation and guidance that is published by the operator of the Third Party-Controlled Environment.

 ## 5.1 Facility & Service Provider Requirements

-Systems which are operated in a physical environment that is not controlled by the CA MUST:
+Systems which are operated in a Third Party-Controlled Environment MUST:

 1. Be hosted from an ISO/IEC 27001 certified facility or equivalent security framework independently audited and certified or reported.
 2. Rely on services covered in one of the following reports: System and Organization Controls 2 (SOC 2), ISAE 3000, ENISA 715, FedRAMP Moderate, C5:2020, CSA STAR CCM, or equivalent services framework independently audited and certified or reported.

 ## 5.2 Vulnerability Detection and Patch Management

-Systems which are operated in a physical environment that is not controlled by the CA MUST:
+Systems which are operated in a Third Party-Controlled Environment MUST:

 1. Implement intrusion detection and prevention controls to protect against common network and system threats.
 2. Document and follow a vulnerability correction process that addresses the identification, review, response, and remediation of vulnerabilities.